radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 These juniors are a lot more fresh-faced than I was when I was a junior developer.
 Here's a photo of junior-me.
 Definitely not fresh-faced.

-At the end of last year, we started up a structured training program for these juniors called the Culture Amp Junior Engineering Program.
+At the end of November last year, we started up a structured training program for these juniors called the Culture Amp Junior Engineering Program.
 This program is designed to provide an accelerated learning environment for the juniors that we have at Culture Amp.

 During the program, we provide structured training to these 10 juniors over the course of 6 months.
 When the 6 months are up at the end of May, they'll be fully-fledged developers, capable of shipping things mostly on their own.
 At that point, they'll then be working on their teams full-time.
+The progress that these juniors have made so far has been nothing short of amazing.
+They're well on their way to being confident and capable developers.

-My point here is that we've hired people who aren't all white, male, 20-35, utterly amazing senior Rails developers and yet... everything is still OK.
+I'd like to highlight the fact that we've hired people who aren't all white, male, 20-35, utterly amazing, top 5-10% senior Rails developers and yet... everything is still OK.
 In fact, it's better than OK: it's awesome.

 We've hired a mixed bunch of people with different skill levels and we train them up and get them to work together on our applications.
 There's not a